restqa/documentation/docs/alerting/discord.md

 | `username`   | alternative name for bot, uses the name it has in discord UI by default if nothing specified |                    |

-> About the `config.url` we recommend to use the `!env-var` keyword in order to use an [environment variable](/getting-started/environment-variable) and not expose a sensitve url into your configuration.
+> About the `config.url` we recommend to use `!env-var` keyword in order to use an [environment variable](/getting-started/environment-variable) and not expose a sensitve url into your configuration.

 ## Example